fab-u/gitinfo/README.md

 - `git_info_branch` is the current branch
 - `git_info_local` singals if there are uncommitted changes
 - `git_info_origin` signals if the repository is in sync with the remote

+## Requirements
+To display the icons, a nerd font is needed: https://www.nerdfonts.com \
+But the icons can easily be changed in the sctipt.